learn-co-curriculum/curriculum-team/style_guide.md

 Text should be hard wrapped near 80-column width.

 The text we write as curriculum is not _merely_ text, it's _technical text_.
-It's important that it be written easily, but it's more important that it be _reviewed, vetted, and discussed_ easily.
+It's important that it be written easily, but **it's more important** that it be _reviewed, vetted, and discussed_ easily.

+While _editors_ may have soft wrap, many editing tools (e.g. `git diff`, `DiffMerge`, `vimdiff`, etc.) have their efficacy undermined by long lines.
+For the same reason we don't write methods with their implementation all in one line, we want a similar level of granularity when editing _technical text_.

+With short (i.e. wrapped) lines, reviewers have an absolute coordinate from which edits can be suggested.
 In a long line, reviewers must point to the portion of the text via some relative means (third sentence, second use of "their") before explaining the change, which can be very time consuming for both the editor and the author receiving the feedback.
-A line number serves as an absolute coordinate from which edits can be suggested.
-For these reasons console-based diff, edit, integration tools are more successful at identifying changes are also more successful.

 These tools help the editing process.
 All major editors have configuration options to support this (e.g. vim's `format`, [Atom][atom-hard-wrap]).

-That said, don't make this a crusade.
+That said, **don't make this a crusade**.
 It would be an anti-pattern to iterate through old curriculum making everything 80-column compliant.
 If you're going to do substantial rework or new work, adhere to this guideline.

 <a name="code_words"></a>